 - Your shadow will then extend to its longest length, which, granted, won’t make or break your day.

-- The real news is that we will then have the fewest minutes of daylight in 2023.
+- The real news is that we will have the fewest minutes of daylight in 2024.
 On the solstice in December, those of us in the Northern Hemisphere have our shortest day and our longest night.

-- Starting Saturday, December 23, the days will start being longer, and the Sun will be slightly higher up
+- Starting Monday, December 23, the days will start getting longer, and the Sun will be slightly higher up.

-- As for things you can easily observe, the most obvious solstitial effect is that you can look out your most southwest facing window on Thursday and again Friday and see the Sun set at its leftmost position of the year.
+- As for things you can easily observe, the most obvious solstitial effect is that you can look out your most southwest-facing window on Saturday and again on Sunday and see the Sun set at its leftmost position of the year.
 If you’re an early riser and see the Sun come up at around 7:15 AM, that will happen at its rightmost possible spot, in the east/southeast.

 How Much Does Daylight Increase?